ZeGentzy/RedditSwitcharoo/README.md

 Dependencies:
-	A MySQL server running on "localhost" with a user "root" Praw4
+	A MySQL server running on "localhost" with a user "root" and a database called "REDDITSWITCHAROO" with a table called "foundposts" which has a colume called "commentID"
+	Praw4
 	mysqlclient
 	[OPT] yappi